-F. Did not actively include team members and classmates in class activities and discussions.
-Did actively include team members and classmates in class activities and discussions.
-Modeled consistent inclusion of and engagement with team members and classmates in class activities and discussions. ---- --- -- ---
+Did not actively include Did actively include team Modeled consistent F. team members and members and classmates inclusion of and classmates in class in class activities and engagement with team members and classmates activities and discussions. in class activities and discussions. discussions. uiscussiolis.

 C. Confidentiality.
 Treat any personal information that you learn about a peer, instructor, or client as strictly confidential, unless consultation with an appropriate faculty member is necessary.
-Components: